Contents

 - After booting U-Boot, please press any key while showing “Hit any key to stop autoboot:” to enter U-Boot shell.

-- Input following command into U-Boot shell and press enter key.
+- Input the following command into U-Boot shell and press enter key.
+If you connect camera a nd/or display, please choice the following button and input command.

 saveenv